galvesband/TraUser/README.md

 ```

 ##### Logged in user block in Sonata's admin zone #####

 In Sonata everything is ready to work with the SonataUserBundle, which is awesome, but we need to
 set up an special entry in sonata's configuration to tell it to use the user block from
-TraUserBundle or we won't see anything in the top menu where the user menu is expected.
+TraUserBundle or we won't see anything in the top menu where the user menu is exposed.
 To do that modify the configuration of sonata like this:

 ```yml